inspiration for free days out in london

 Activities with Hackney Council

-During Summer school holidays in July and August 2024, Hackney Council will once again be teaming up with a number of schools, sports activity providers and community services to offer a wide range of exciting activities and a daily healthy free meal.
+During the school holidays, Hackney Council will once again be teaming up with a number of schools, sports activity providers and community services to offer a wide range of exciting activities and a daily healthy free meal.

 It’s first-come first-served so book your place early!